National treasure in spacious area overlooking an impressive pagoda

 |Notes||Time required for a visit is around 60 - 70 minutes.
 In April, when the Omura-zakura blossom, there are many visitors.|

 [Goten (Palace & Gardens)] Adults:￥500 High school students：￥500 Jr. high school students:￥300 Elementary school students￥300 *The above applies to individuals.
-Fees may change depending on time of the year and number of people.
-For details please see the sites below. http://www.ninnaji.or.jp/
+Fees may change depending on the time of the year and number of people.
+For details please visit the temple's homepage.

 |Credit cards||Not accepted|